Sublattice mixing in Cs$_2$AgInCl$_6$ for enhanced optical properties from first-principles: Conclusions

-In conclusion, we have investigated the role of metals M(I), M(II), M(III) and halogen X in alloyed Cs$_2$AgInCl$_6$ for inducing the visible light response by tuning its electronic properties for optoelectronic devices using state of the art DFT and beyond DFT methods.
-We have found that the Goldschmidt tolerance factor and octahedral factor lie in the suitable range to form stable perovskite structure.
-The decomposition enthalpy of all the mixed sublattices is negative with respect to the binary decomposition indicating that the alloyed systems will not decompose into their binary precursors and thus, are thermodynamically stable.
-However, Co(II), Ni(II), and Cu(II) are thermodynamically unstable and could decompose into ternary compounds.
-We have observed that SOC effect is negligible in the double perovskite Cs$_2$AgInCl$_6$ as it does not contain any heavy element like Lead (Pb) and Bismuth (Bi).
-Many partial substitutional alloying configurations help in reducing the band gap to desired range and thus, increasing the absorption.
-We have inferred that the sublattices with Cu(I) and Au(I) at Ag site, Co(III) and Ir(III) at In site, Zn(II) at Ag and In site simultaneously, Mn(II) at Ag and In site simultaneously, and Br and I substitution at Cl site as the most promising candidates for various optoelectronic devices.
+In conclusion, we have investigated the role of metals M(I), M(II), M(III) and halogen X in Cs$_2$AgInCl$_6$ with mixed sublattices for inducing the visible light response by tuning its electronic properties, using state of the art DFT and beyond DFT methods.
+Many partially substituted configurations help to tune the band gap, thereby increasing the absorption.
+We have inferred that the sublattices with Cu(I) and Au(I) at Ag site, Ir(III) at In site, Zn(II) at Ag and In site simultaneously, Mn(II) at Ag and In site simultaneously, and Br and I substitution at Cl site have tuned the band gap in the visible region.
+Hence, these can be considered as the most promising candidates for various optoelectronic devices viz. tandem solar cells, LEDs, photodetectors and photocatalysts.\\